-Today he found the grave of Josiah Benjamin Adam Bland became mayor and the main street is still called Bland Street.
+Back in Mossel Bay Josiah Benjamin Adam Bland became mayor and the main street is still called Bland Street.
 He died in 1861.
-The grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.
+His grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.

 The farmer very kindly took Hugh to the gravesite.
 Hugh says you can still read the inscription on the gravestone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
 He says it was “quite a moment” for him – JBA was buried there 156 yrs ago and Hugh wondered when a Bland last stood at that grave.

-Harrismith Branch of the Blands –
+The Harrismith Branch of the Blands:

 Mary Bland – married Pieter Swanepoel in 1951

 Bland might sound bland, but hey, the surname is thought to derive from Old English (ge)bland meaning ‘storm’, or ‘commotion’.
 Don’t use dictionaries that say, ‘dull, flavorless, or just plain ‘blah.’
 Use the Merriam-Webster that says it means ‘smooth and soothing in manner or quality;’ or use vocabulary.com that says it means ‘alluring;’ or try ‘flattering’ from the Bland Family History on ancestry.com; That’s better.